mk673/CS-Project-Portfolio/README.md

 ## Control-F Utility Program (April 2024)
 - Recreated the Control-F finding utility in **Assembly**, compatible with the **Netwide Assembler** for the Intel x86 architecture
-- Utilized (add 3 key tools) to modularly process input and find all locations of the given word or phrase to find in the text
+- Utilized standard input/output and modular programming to process input and find all locations of the given word or phrase to find in the text
+- Implemented a debugging system to help catch coding errors and improve utility function

 ## KPMG Data Analysis Experience   (December 2023)
 - Analyzed high volumes of data for quality issues and offered strategies to improve **data collection**